 HIV Surveillance in Urban and Nonurban Areas 2018 (Preliminary) – This slide set presents regional variations in diagnoses of HIV and AIDS among adults and adolescents in the United States.
 Some slides in this set focus on HIV diagnoses by transmission category, including injection drug use, in large metropolitan areas, smaller metropolitan areas, and nonmetropolitan areas.

-AIDSVu – AIDSVu is an interactive online mapping tool that visualizes the impact of the HIV epidemic on communities across the U.S. State-by-state data and limited county data for each New England state are available at the following links: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+AIDSVu – AIDSVu is an interactive online mapping tool that visualizes the impact of the HIV epidemic on communities across the United States.
+State-by-state data and limited county data for each New England state are available at the following links: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 The state data include information on new HIV diagnoses and HIV prevalence by transmission category, including injection drug use.
-Detailed data are also available for the following areas: Boston, the Hartford metropolitan statistical area (MSA); the Bridgeport-Stamford-Norwalk MSA, and the New Haven-Milford MSA.
+Detailed data are also available for the following areas: Boston; the Hartford-East Hartford-Middletown metropolitan statistical area (MSA); the Bridgeport-Stamford-Norwalk MSA; and the New Haven-Milford MSA.

-Global Data from UNAIDS’s AIDSInfo – This interactive resource provides extensive information on HIV worldwide.
-Data breakdowns are provided for some key population groups, including PWID.
+UNAIDS Key Population Atlas – This interactive resource provides extensive information on HIV worldwide.
+Data breakdowns are provided for key population groups, including PWID.
 Global data for PWID available on this resource include: the number of people living with HIV, HIV prevalence, knowledge of HIV status, antiretroviral therapy coverage, condom use, coverage of HIV prevention programs, safe injecting practices, coverage of opioid substitution therapy, viral hepatitis, and avoidance of health care because of stigma and discrimination.

 Guidelines, Recommendations, and Reports